rishit5/RishitsCoders/README.md

-# RishitsCoders
+# RishitsCoders - Reactjs
-An Online Code judge that uses the JudgeO api to grade code <br>
+An Online Code judge made using react that uses the JudgeO api to grade code <br>
 Code is compiled and checked for the input testcases which can be modified in the questions folder.
 ## Salient features